tieutrongphuc/tp/docs/UserGuide.md

 You can choose between 3 search methods: by name, by tag, or by note content.<br>
 Searching by name displays every person whose name contains any of the given keywords. <br>
 Searching by tag displays every person who has been assigned any of the specified tags. <br>
-Seaching by note displays every person whose note contains the search phrase.
+Searching by note displays every person whose note contains the search phrase.

 **Format:** `find KEYWORD [MORE_KEYWORDS]` OR `find t/TAG_NAME [t/MORE_TAG_NAMES]` OR `find note/SEARCH_PHRASE`